tsunami416604/azure-docs.hu-hu/articles/marketplace/partner-center-portal/account-migration-from-cpp-to-pc.md

 ### <a name="your-account-has-been-migrated-to-partner-center"></a>A fiókja át lett telepítve a partner központba

-Minden olyan fiók esetében, amely a CPP-ből a partneri központba való áttelepítést végezte, a fiókkezelés a partner Centerben fog történni.
+Most már kezelheti a fiókját a partner Centerben.
 A módosításokat, például a felhasználók hozzáadását/törlését a rendszer szinkronizálja a CPP-vel.

 ### <a name="you-have-not-yet-migrated-your-account-to-partner-center"></a>Még nem telepítette át a fiókját a partner központba